evalf/bottombar/README.md

 The implementaton of automatic redrawing depends on the platform.
 On Unix-like systems both resize events and the redraw rate are handled using signals:
 `SIGWINCH` and `SIGALRM`.
-Consequently, previously active handlers for these signals are temporarily replaced for the duration that a bar is active.
+Pre-existing handlers for the former remain active, while those for the latter are disabled for the duration that a bar is active.
 On other platforms a thread is spawned that polls the terminal size once every second, as well as redraws the bar at the configured interval.